 When you think about how much of your room is floor, it stands to reason that changing it could dramatically transform your room.
 Replacing a dark carpet or dark wood flooring with something lighter will help reflect more light, increasing ambient light levels.

 Light oaks are an excellent choice if you’re able to install a hardwood or engineered wood floor.

-Light coloured carpets can look great but may not be suitable for high traffic areas, as they’ll soil easily.
+Light coloured carpets or rugs can look great but may not be suitable for high traffic areas, as they’ll soil easily.

 Light coloured or white tiles with a reflective finish would be ideal where they suit the room, but be aware that tiled flooring can make a room feel cold in winter and will also change how sound interacts with the room.
 Hanging heavy curtains and adding other soft furnishings will help but may also reduce the amount of natural light entering your home.

 6. Add a skylight, roof windows or light wells